mikeshardmind/salamander-v1/readme.md

 This section is not in a polished state as there is a lot left to streamline on this to make it more accessible.
 For now, it serves as a very minimal documentation of what's needed to get this up, running and tested on ubuntu 20.04

-Currently, this requires [hydra](https://github.com/unified-moderation-network/hydra) to be running.
+While this does not require [hydra](https://github.com/unified-moderation-network/hydra) to be running, some features will not work without it.

 The filter is designed as an external service (see [basilisk](https://github.com/unified-moderation-network/basilisk)) though there may be an option to enable a local filter in the future.

 1. Install dependencies

 These are the specific packages required to build *everything* associated with the network on Ubuntu 20.04 (to be streamlined in the future)